 Any other notable features of this restaurant?

-What will the pricepoint?
+What will the price point?

 PJ: We are aiming for accessibility in the food, and we will also be aiming for accessible pricing.

 Benjy: The menu will be set up to encourage Thai-style dining with groups of people sharing a series of dishes over the course of their meal.
 We really want to create a lively and fun atmosphere where people are trying a wide variety of new dishes and old favorites.
 The pricing will be set up to reflect that and to make it possible for tables to share a number of dishes without spending a ton of money.
-At the same time, we are committed to using high quality local ingredients and we don’t buy into the notion that “ethnic food” SHOULD be cheaper then other foods.
+At the same time, we are committed to using high quality local ingredients, and we don’t buy into the notion that “ethnic food” SHOULD be cheaper than other foods.

-What will the bar be like?
+What will the beverage program be like?

 Benjy: You can also expect to see Johnnie Walker.
 Lots of Johnnie Walker.

 PJ: This is a sort of necessary transition for me and my family.
 I have been looking for such an opportunity for a long time, and Apple and I had agreed that that was the best way forward.
-Over the past year, several potential partnerships and ventures went nowhere, and pressure from large players has only increased the difficulty of getting fish and keeping a business afloat.

 For press inquiries, please contact firstname.lastname@example.org.